Israeli military forces raid Gaza's largest hospital in operation against Hamas

 One Israeli commander in Gaza, identified only as Lt.
 Col. Gilad, said in a video that his forces near Shifa Hospital had seized government buildings, schools and residential buildings where they found weapons and eliminated fighters.

-For days, the Israeli army has encircled Shifa Hospital.
+For days, the Israeli army has encircled the hospital.
 Hundreds of patients, staff and displaced people were trapped inside, with supplies dwindling and no electricity to run incubators and other lifesaving equipment.
 After days without refrigeration, morgue staff on Tuesday dug a mass grave in the yard for more than 120 bodies, officials said.

 Elsewhere, the Palestinian Red Crescent said Tuesday it had evacuated patients, doctors and displaced families from another Gaza City hospital, Al-Quds.